google/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ TripUpdate

-Real-time update on the progress of a vehicle along a trip.
-Please also refer to the general discussion of the [trip updates feed type](trip-updates.md).
+Realtime update on the progress of a vehicle along a trip.
+Please also refer to the general discussion of the [trip updates entities](trip-updates.md).

 Depending on the value of ScheduleRelationship, a TripUpdate can specify: